 - Symptoms, including any that may seem unrelated to an allergy

-- Family history of allergy and asthma, including specific types of allergies if you know them
+- Family history of allergies and asthma, including specific types of allergies if you know them

 - Medications, vitamins or supplements you're taking